Creating a comprehensive product strategy to improve aging adults’ interactions with iRobot products.

 Problem Space Exploration

-When prompted with the focus area of “home health” we began brainstorming different interpretations of what “home health” could mean, to identify a more pointed focus area to design within.
+We started by brainstorming different interpretations of what “home health” could mean, to identify a focus area to design within.

-We knew that the space we wanted to focus on should be one in which iRobot already had the “right to win.”
-Any solution we were to design should build on iRobot’s reputation in the cleaning space and existing relationships with consumers.
+We focused on areas where iRobot had a “right to win.”
+We wanted to build on iRobot’s reputation in the cleaning space.
 After careful consideration of iRobot’s existing portfolio of products, and learning of iRobot’s poor market penetration for aging adults, we chose to focus on aging.

 We synthesized this research and identified four key insights: